swagtop/bevy-flake/docs/details.md

 Turns out that the Zig linker can do this stuff out-of-the-box.
-It also avoids the issue of Linux builds hardlinking the ELF interpreter to somewhere in `/nix/store`, avoiding having to patch Linux binaries to work in other Linux distributions.
+It also avoids the issue of Linux builds hardlinking the ELF interpreter to somewhere in `/nix/store`, avoiding having to patch Linux binaries for to work in other Linux distributions.

 The `build` shell will let users compile to MacOS systems, if they provide a